 The Company's provision for claims outstanding include additional provisions for incurred but not reported reserves ('IBNR') and incurred but not enough reported reserves ('IBNER').
 These reserves are determined using the Chain Ladder approach, the Loss Ratio method and the Bornhuetter-Ferguson method, depending on the line of business.
 For liability, these reserves are based on claims excluding large losses which exceed the reinsurance excess of loss threshold.
-As a result, the IBNR and IBNER calculated is net of reinsurance, and consequently no reinsurer's share of IBNR and IBNER has been determined for this line of business.
+As a result, the IBNR and IBNER calculated is net of reinsurance.
+In relation to the medical line of business, as further described in note 7, in the current year, the Company's changed its accounting policy whereby negative IBNR/IBNER is recognized pertaining to expected positive development of case reserves based on the Company's pas claims development.

-5. Standards, interpretations and amendments to published standards as endorsed by the European Union effective in the current year
+Standards, interpretations and amendments to published standards as endorsed by the European Union effective in the current year

-The accounting policies are consistent with those of the previous financial year.
+The accounting policies are consistent with those of the previous financial year, except for, the change in the accounting policy to recognise negative IBNR/IBNER in the financial statements.